I'm cracking peanuts, at least a few dozen already judging by the mound of husks on the floor beside me.

 He's making those silly lip-smacking sounds again and pulling at my cheeks to remind me I've forgotten to chew my peanut.
 I make a show of crunching into it and resist the urge to spit it out.
 It's not that I don't like peanuts.
 I do.
 But these are different.

 They're cold and soft and bitter.
 Raw.
 At home, peanuts aren't raw.
 They're roasted to golden brown perfection.
 At home, five-year-old boys play T-ball and chatter about Pokemon.

 Another nut bounces off my chest and I catch it before it hits the floor.
-Sung-Joon watches with that same look, the one that he had the first time and the fifth time and the twentieth time, the one that tells me that he's sure this peanut is the first, last and only one he'll ever eat.
+Sung-Joon watches with that same look, the one he had the first time and the fifth time and the 20th time, the one telling me he's sure this peanut is the first, last, and only one he'll ever eat.

 A grunt rises from his belly and I realize I'm not keeping up my end of the bargain.
 I crack the peanut open and hold out my palm.
 He takes a swipe at it and I catch his hand in my fingers.
 His eyes hold mine curiously, uncertain why the rules of our game have changed.